mhkim99/CVBFTwoSampleTesting/README.md

 This repository provides code for simulation study and real data analysis presented in the following paper:

 &nbsp;&nbsp; Merchant, N., Hart, J.D., Kim, M., and Choi, T. (2024) "Use of Cross-validation Bayes Factors to Test Equality of Two Densities."
-Statistics (*Revised version submitted.*)
+Statistics: A Journal of Theoretical and Applied Statistics (*Revised version submitted.*)

 ### Authors